Populate the Catalog

 Step 5

-Create Catalog Entries for User Defined Files
+Catalog Entries for Special Purpose Files

 Note-1: The SYS1SCHEDULE Command is used to Submit a Job via a call from another CMD file.